 By terroir we mean the physical characteristics of the vineyard where the wine is from.
 Grapes are incredibly sensitive to the slightest changes in soil composition, site orientation or climactic conditions.
 A wall around the vineyard, or nearby rosemary bushes, can also change the way the grape grows.
 Well-made wine expresses these differences through flavors and aromas.

-Europeans have spent thousands of years searching out the very best and most interesting terroirs.
-Bonne Mares in Burgundy, Rabaja in Barbaresco, or Doctor in the Mosel all produce incredible wine that cannot be replicated in vineyards even just a few hundred yards away.
+European wines have evolved over thousands of years of growers searching out the very best and most interesting terroirs for each grape variety.
+Bonnes Mares in Burgundy, Rabaja in Barbaresco, or Piesport in the Mosel all produce incredible wine that cannot be replicated in vineyards even just a few hundred yards away.
 How amazing is that?
-And thankfully, great progress is being made in this regard in other parts of the world as well.
+And in younger wine regions we are witnessing very exciting explorations of terroir, and great progress is being as these regions begin to discover their particular "voice".
 We focus on terroir so that our customers can have access to all these delicious and diverse expressions.

 What about “tradition”?

 Some people consider local traditions to be part of a wine’s terroir, and certainly the concepts are closely related.
 In the same way that terroir can express itself in wine, so can tradition.
 The diversity of traditions across wine-making regions and countries adds to the distinctiveness that is possible in a bottle of wine.
-An example of this is the tradition of barrel ageing Spanish Rioja in American oak.
+An example of this is the tradition of barrel aging Spanish Rioja in American oak.
 The result is a singular flavor that is successfully imitated nowhere else in the world.
 It is not a reflection of the soils or micro-climate where the grapes are grown.
 But it is a long-standing winemaking choice around which growers and winemakers have made many other choices that clearly involve terroir: from canopy management to what varietals to blend.
 In that sense it is not only an important component of the wine landscape, but it is also inextricably linked to the terroir of Rioja.
-And leaving all the theory behind, we think it can be delicious and we want to share it with our customers..
+And leaving all the theory behind, we think it can be delicious and we want to share it with our customers.
+Other examples would be the tradition of secondary fermentation in Champagne or solera aging in sherry.

 And organic, biodynamic and natural wines?

 But there are exceptions and caveats, and wine professionals argue endlessly about the issues this topic raises, including how to define the various categories.
-We don’t think we know all the answers and we try to just keep focused on wines that are great.
+We don’t think we know all the answers and we try to stay focused on wines that are great and understanding how and why they are even if they might not fit perfectly into an organic or natural philosophy.

 Do you have any case discounts?

-The vast majority of our wines can be purchased with a 10% discount in a mixed or solid case (12 bottles).
-Some, usually rare and collectible, wines that we are offering at particularly slim margins are sold “net”, without discounting available.
-A net product is generally marked as such on this web site, but we do occasionally make mistakes.
-Note that all of our spirits are net priced.
+The vast majority of our wines can be purchased with a 10% discount in a mixed or solid case of 12 bottles.
+Some, usually rare and collectible, wines that we are offering at particularly slim margins are sold “net” meaning not available for discount.
+A net product is generally marked as such in the web site, but not always, but please note that all of our spirits are net priced.

 Can you select a mixed case for me?